-If the noise is coming from the bedroom, the principle is the same in this area as well.
-If you can add more furniture between your noisy downstairs neighbor and your unit, you should be able to reduce the amount of noise entering your living area.
+If the noise is coming from the bedroom, the principle is also the same in this area.

 #3 Try Hanging Some Acoustic Fixtures from Your Walls

 If you do end up putting up acoustic baffles, make sure to put the pointy side towards the wall.
-Normally these are pointed into the room to prevent echoes, but in this case we’re looking to prevent outside noise.
+Normally the pointy sides are aimed into the room to prevent echoes, but in this case you’re looking to prevent outside noise.

-If there is a draft coming through your windows, you may want to seal this area as well (get permission if needed).
-There is inexpensive caulk you can use to seal any empty areas in between your windows and the window frame.
-These simple steps can go a long way toward reducing the amount of noise you have to deal with.
+If there is a draft coming through your windows, you’ll want to seal the area as well (get permission if needed).
+You can use inexpensive caulk to seal empty areas between your windows and the frame.

 #5 Add More Decorations to the Walls

-In general, the heavier the decorations are, the better they are going to be at absorbing sound coming from downstairs.
-Of course, you need to make sure the fixtures are strong enough to support whatever you are hanging on the wall.
-Again, you should check with the apartment management team to make sure this is okay.
+The heavier the decorations are, the better they’ll absorb sound from downstairs.
+That said, you must ensure the fixtures are strong enough to support whatever you hang on the wall.

-If you want to get particularly creative, you may want to consider putting up some canvas wall art.
-This is a great option because you can feel the inside of the canvas with foam.
-This will create an extra, inexpensive buffer that you can use to reduce the amount of noise coming up from the floors beneath you.
+If you want to get particularly creative, you’ll also want to consider putting up some canvas wall art.
+You can feel the inside of the canvas with foam to create an extra, inexpensive buffer that you can use to reduce the amount of noise coming up from the floors beneath you.

 #6 Add Insulation to the Floors

 If you live in a condo building, you probably have more freedom regarding what you can do to the living area.
 Therefore, you may be able to add more insulation under the floors.
-You don’t have to get particularly creative with the insulation, but you do need to pick something that is relatively safe and ineffective.
+You don’t have to get particularly creative with the insulation, but you do need to pick something relatively safe and effective.

 For example, you may want to add more foam insulation underneath the floors.
-Or, you may want to swap out the floors entirely, going with something that is thicker.
-Then, if you can pair this new insulation with carpeted floor mats, you may be able to drown out the noise entirely.
-You should always get several estimates from contractors if you are thinking about adding insulation to the floors.
-That way, you do not spend more money than you have to.
+Or, you may want to swap out the floors entirely, going with something thicker.
+If you can pair the new insulation with carpeted floor mats, you may be able to drown out the noise entirely.
+You should always get several estimates from contractors if you’re considering adding insulation to your floors so you don’t spend more money than you have to.

 #7 Think About Using Puzzle Floor Mats

-Using puzzle floor mats is one of the easiest ways you can reduce the amount of noise coming from downstairs.
-They come in a wide variety of sizes, styles, and textures.
-They might even look a bit like padded tiles.
+Using puzzle floor mats is one of the easiest ways to reduce the noise coming from downstairs.
+Puzzle mats come in various sizes, styles, and textures.
+Puzzle mats even look a bit like padded tiles.
 At the same time, they have several pieces that can interlock together.

-You have probably seen these mats before in gyms, classrooms, and even at your local park.
-They are durable, comfortable, and easy to clean.
-Because they are thick, they also do a great job of insulating the floor.
+You’ve probably encountered puzzle mats in gyms, classrooms, and even at your local park.
+Puzzle mats are durable, comfortable, easy to clean, and do a great job insulating the floor due to their thickness.

-Therefore, you can put together and take apart these floor mats, arranging them in a way that best reduces the amount of noise coming from your downstairs neighbor.
+Therefore, you can put together and take apart puzzle floor mats, arranging them to reduce the noise from your downstairs neighbor.
 You should think about the materials available.
-Some are made out of cork while others are made out of foam or rubber.
-In general, the heavier the material, the better it will be at reducing sound coming from your downstairs neighbors.
+Some are made of cork, while others are made of foam or rubber.
+Generally, the heavier the material, the better it will be at reducing sound coming from your downstairs neighbors.

-Even though you may not like the look of some puzzle mats, there are plenty of choices and in plenty of colours.
-As long as they are easy to work with, they should do a good job of removing noise coming from your downstairs neighbors.
+Even though you may not like the look of some puzzle mats, there are plenty of choices in many colors.
+As long as they’re easy to work with, puzzle mats should do a good job removing noise from your downstairs neighbors.

 #8 Consider Getting a White Noise Machine

-If sleep is your biggest problem when it comes to your noisy neighbors, then you may want to consider getting a white noise machine.
-This is a machine that plays noise, making it easier for you to fall asleep at night.
-For example, you may be able to set this machine to play sounds of the ocean, a rainstorm, or even sounds of animals in the forest.
+If sleep is your biggest problem with your noisy neighbors, you may want to consider getting a white noise machine.
+A white noise machine plays a soothing sound, making it easier to fall asleep at night.
+For example, you can set the machine to play the sounds of the ocean, a rainstorm, or even the sounds of animals in the forest.
 You can customize your sounds to meet your preferences.

 These are a few of the most important tips you should follow if you are looking for a way to drown out your noisy neighbors.
-Even though it can be annoying to have neighbors downstairs who are noisy, there are plenty of options available.
-If you are willing to get creative, you may find it easier to fall asleep at night.
+Even though it can be annoying to have noisy neighbors downstairs, plenty of options are available.
+If you’re willing to get creative, you’ll find it easier to fall asleep at night.

 If you live in an apartment building, it can be annoying to deal with noisy neighbors.
-If you are having concerns with your neighbors, you may want to reach out to apartment management to see if there is anything they can do to get them to be quiet.
+If you’re having concerns with your neighbors, you may want to reach out to apartment management to see if they can do anything to get them to be quiet.
 Or, you may want to consider drowning out their noise with a bit of noise of your own.